JuliaGraphics/Luxor.jl/docs/src/tutorial/quickstart.md

 ## Logo beginnings

 The new (and currently fictitious) organization JuliaFission has just asked you to design a new logo for them.
-They're something to do with atoms and particles, perhaps?
-So we'll design a new logo for them using some basic shapes; perhaps colored circles in some kind of spiral formation would look suitably "atomic".
+They’re something to do with atoms and particles, perhaps?
+So we’ll design a new logo for them using some basic shapes; perhaps colored circles in some kind of spiral formation would look suitably “atomic”.

 Let's try out some ideas.